vanjo9800/EUNN-tensorflow/README.md

 If you find this work useful, please cite [arXiv:1612.05231](https://arxiv.org/pdf/1612.05231.pdf).
 The current implementation is developed by [Ivan Ivanov](https://github.com/vanjo9800).

+The paper and slides of the current implementation are provided under the *docs/* directory.

 ## Installation

 requires TensorFlow 1.2.0